WIN at Wheaton

 Wheaton Innovates Now encompasses a range of programs, partnerships and resources that are designed to help students develop their ideas for helping others and the skills to realize their vision.
 These programs are offered through The WiN Hub, which is the center for social entrepreneurship activities on campus.

-To build entrepreneurial endeavors, Wheaton students can attend the WISE (Wheaton Institute for Social Entrepreneurship) Program, which is offered during one week in January and one week in May in collaboration with the Global Center for Social Entrepreneurship Network (www.gcsen.com/).
-The institute includes general skill-building for entrepreneurs along with personalized counseling from a team of experts.
+To build entrepreneurial endeavors, Wheaton students can attend the Social Entrepreneurship Launch Program (SE Launch), which is offered during one week in January and one week in May in collaboration with the Global Center for Social Entrepreneurship Network (www.gcsen.com/).
+The program includes general skill-building for entrepreneurs along with personalized counseling from a team of experts.

 Wheaton students also can experience what it takes to build a successful business through the college’s partnership with MassChallenge, the world’s largest startup incubator.
 During the summer, a team of students from the college, under the guidance of faculty, provide a range of services—from marketing and social media promotion to data analysis—to emerging startups in residency at MassChallenge.